krzemienski/awesome-from-stars/README.md

 * [nonacosa/notion-site](https://github.com/nonacosa/notion-site): Build any website for free with Notion automation | 使用 Notion + Hugo 免费自动化构建任何网站
 * [madawei2699/notion-sites](https://github.com/madawei2699/notion-sites): 发掘Notion好站
 * [ega4432/notion-to-markdown-action](https://github.com/ega4432/notion-to-markdown-action): Custom action to export Notion database to local as markdown files and images.
-* [souvikinator/notion-to-md](https://github.com/souvikinator/notion-to-md): Convert notion pages, block and list of blocks to markdown (supports nesting and custom parsing)
+* [souvikinator/notion-to-md](https://github.com/souvikinator/notion-to-md): Convert Notion pages, blocks, or entire lists into any format: Markdown, MDX, JSX, HTML, LaTeX, and more.
+A powerful Notion conversion engine that lets you write once in Notion and publish seamlessly anywhere, in any format.
+Compatible with your favorite CMS, workflow, static site generator, and beyond.
 * [maaslalani/notion-todo](https://github.com/maaslalani/notion-todo): Command Line Interface for adding notion todo tasks
 * [kevinjalbert/notion-toolbox](https://github.com/kevinjalbert/notion-toolbox): This is a collection of Notion tools that work in tandem together.
 * [zhuochun/notion-toolset](https://github.com/zhuochun/notion-toolset): 🔩 A set of Notion automation tools using the Notion API